ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 $hWnd = WinGetHandle("Warcraft III")
 ControlSend($hWnd, "", "", "a")
 ```
 You can see that we used the "Warcraft III" window title here to get the window handle.
 Way to discover this window title become tricky if it is impossible to switch off a fullscreen mode of the DirectX window.
-The problem is tool like Au3Info don't give you a possibility to gather information from the fullscreen windows.
+The problem is tool like Au3Info do not give you a possibility to gather information from the fullscreen windows.
 You can use an API Monitor application for this goal.
 Just move mouse cursor on the desired process in the **Running Process** child window.
 This is example for the Notepad application:

 ![Window Title in API Monitor](api-monitor-title.png)

-If the target process doesn't exist in the child window you can try to enter into administrator mode of API Monitor application or launch 32 or 64 API Monitor version.
+If the target process does not exist in the child window you can try to enter into administrator mode of API Monitor application or launch 32 or 64 API Monitor version.

 Some fullscreen windows may not have a title text.
 The alternative solution is addressing to the window by the window class.
-But API Monitor doesn't provide a window class information.
+But API Monitor does not provide a window class information.

 This is the AutoIt script that will show you a title text and a window class of the current active window:
 ```AutoIt